Banks, technology stocks lead another decline on Wall Street

 After pushing the S&P 500 to a record high last week, investors have been taking money off the table as the Federal Reserve moves to dial back stimulus and fight inflation.
 Both the S&P 500 and the Nasdaq are headed for their third weekly drop in the last four.

 Technology stocks have been leading the losses as Wall Street prepares for rising interest rates.
-Microsoft fell 1.2% and Adobe shed 3%.
+Oracle slid 6% for the biggest decline in the S&P 500, while Adobe fell 2.1%.

 Large technology companies often have lofty valuations based on assumptions about their profitability going far into the future.
 Those valuations are typically more acceptable to investors when interest rates remain low, but become less desirable as interest rates rise.